-The project was rated Satisfactory by the Inter-American Development Bank at the end of the project.
-PTTA reached a total of 164,091 people, of whom 40 percent were women, exceeding the original target figure.
-The crop systems targeted were rice and vegetables as well as perennial plantations such as coffee, cocoa, and other agroforestry systems, which contribute to climate change adaptation.
-PTTA provided vouchers for various agricultural inputs (seeds, fertilizer, etc.) to increase input use and obtain higher yields.
-Overall, 34,913 farmers benefited from incentives for coffee, cocoa, agroforestry gardens, horticulture, and rice, surpassing the target of 30,000 farmers.
-Technologies promoted by the project were adopted by 27,930 farmers on 15,446 hectares of land.
-The evaluations carried out at the end of the project showed that impacts varied significantly between the technology packages.
-The annual crop packages did not allow any real improvement as farmers were already using the practices proposed through these packages.
-However, the agroforestry packages led to a significant income increase (63 percent) for farmers.
-Since most of the packages (more than 70 percent) focused on agroforestry, the project achieved the expected levels of adoption and income generation.
-The project also worked on strengthening the National Seeds Service.
-Targets were not achieved for this activity as there was a significant delay in laboratory construction, which was completed only at the very end of the project.
-As a result, the project was not able to carry out inspection of any seed providers as planned.
+The annual crop packages did not lead to any real improvement because farmers were already using the practices proposed through these packages.
+However, the agroforestry packages led to a significant income increase (63 percent) for famers.
+Because most of the packages (more than 70 percent) focused on agroforestry, the project achieved the expected levels of adoption and income generation.
+PTTA also strengthened the National Seeds Service; however, targets were not achieved for this activity because there was a significant delay in laboratory construction, which was completed only at the very end of the project, resulting in the project not being able to inspect any seed providers as planned.

 - IDB Implementation, Evaluation and Lessons Learned (2018)